 How To Report Bugs

 To make bug reporting as quick as possible, we made a bug reporting application for you.
-When running Unity choose Help->Report a Bug in the menu, or you can find it installed right next to Unity.
+When running Unity choose Help->Report a Bug in the menu, or you can access it directly through the executable in the directory where Unity is installed.
 It will also launch automatically if you experience a crash.

 1) Which Type of Issue is it?